Krnsand/pp4-restaurants/README.md

 ![restaurants boxes](static/assets/img/README-img/restaurants.png)

-The gallery shows some pictures "from the restaurants" (these aren't real restaurants if that was wasn't clear) to give the users a welcoming feel and tickle their intrerest into making a reservation
+The gallery shows some pictures "from the restaurants" to give the users a welcoming feel and tickle their intrerest into making a reservation

 ![gallery](static/assets/img/README-img/gallery.png)